 input_main = Input(shape=input_shapes["main"]) x = Dense(64, activation="relu")(input_main) ...

-You need to be careful with the dimension of the last layer of you network, as it will condition the output of the model.
+You need to be careful with the dimensions of the last layer of your network:

-- For regression, the last layer needs to have a dimension equal to 1, and it should not have any activation if the variable to predict does not have particularities
+For regression, the last layer needs to have a dimension equal to 1, and it should generally not have any activation.

-If this is not respected, train will either fail (mismatch in dimension) or give inconsistent results (if the activation is not a proper one, the result may not be a probability distribution).
+If this is not respected, training will either fail (mismatch in dimension) or give inconsistent results (when using an incorrect activation the result may not be a probability distribution).

 Compile the model¶

-The two arguments that needs to be carefully filled are:
+The two arguments that need to be carefully provided are: